tsgates/arch-wiki-markdown/wiki/CUPS.md

 regarding the correctness of applied settings, then the problem is most likely due to missing a proper printer driver.

-Tip:See: #Alternative CUPS interfaces for other other front-ends.
+Tip:See: #Alternative CUPS interfaces for other front-ends.

+> Note:

-Note:When setting up a USB printer, you should see your printer listed on Add Printer page.
+-   When setting up a USB printer, you should see your printer listed on Add Printer page.
 If you can only see a "SCSI printer" option, it probably means that CUPS has failed to recognize your printer.

-Note:To enable wireless scanning on certain HP multi-function devices using the hplip package, you may need to add the printer as a Network Printer using the http:// protocol.
+-   To enable wireless scanning on certain HP multi-function devices using the hplip package, you may need to add the printer as a Network Printer using the HTTP protocol.
 To determine the proper URI to use, run the hp-makeuri command.

 CUPS administration